Toll now at 53 in San Antonio as families wait for answers

 Authorities were looking into whether the truck had mechanical problems when it was left next to a railroad track.
 The driver was apprehended after trying to disguise himself as one of the migrants, Garduño said.

-Some of the more than a dozen people transported to hospitals were found suffering from injuries such as brain damage and internal bleeding, according to Rubén Minutti, the Mexico consul general in San Antonio.
+Some of the more than a dozen people transported to hospitals were found suffering from brain damage and internal bleeding, according to Rubén Minutti, the Mexico consul general in San Antonio.

 Migrants typically pay $8,000 to $10,000 to be taken across the border, loaded into a tractor-trailer and driven to San Antonio, where they transfer to smaller vehicles for their final destinations across the United States, said Craig Larrabee, acting special agent in charge of Homeland Security Investigations in San Antonio.